 Tel: +27 (0)42 2811 836

 How to get here

-The nearest airports are either Port Elizabeth, which is 3 hours’ drive from Storms River Village, or George, which is about 2 hours’ drive away.
+The nearest airports are either Port Elizabeth, which is three hours’ drive from Storms River Village, or George, which is about two hours’ drive away.

 Around the area

 This is adventure-central.
 Just up the road is the highest bungee jump in the world.
 The spectacular Tsitsikamma section of the Garden Route National Park is nearby.
-Or you could opt for the Woodcutter’s Journey into the indigenous forest.
-Or you could hire a bicycle and explore the old forestry roads.
+You could opt for the Woodcutter’s Journey into the indigenous forest or you could hire a bicycle and explore the old forestry roads.